What Is Full Backup? How Does It Work? - Qiling

 Full Backup vs. System Image: Which Is Better for you

-A full backup is when you create a backup of your entire system.
-Whereas a system image is when you back up only the drive with your operating system on it—most likely the C drive.
-However, both have their advantages and drawbacks.
+A full backup backs up the entire system, while a system image backs up only the drive with the operating system, typically the C drive.
+Both have their pros and cons.

 Features Full Backup System Image